Testing for coronavirus

 Register for a coronavirus test

 If you have (mild) symptoms of COVID-19, make an appointment to get tested.
-Call the toll-free number 0800 1202 (or +31 850 659 063 if you're calling from a foreign phone) or make an appointment online using your DigiD (choose 'English' at the bottom of the page).
+Call the toll-free number 0800 1202 (or +31 850 659 063 if you're calling from a foreign phone) or make an appointment online using your DigiD (choose 'English').
 Be sure to have your citizen service number (BSN) at hand.

-You can only make an appointment if you have one or more symptoms of COVID-19, such as:
+You can only make an appointment online or by phone if you have one or more symptoms of COVID-19.

-If you have severe symptoms or belong to an at-risk group, contact a doctor or A&E department.
+If you have severe symptoms or belong to an at-risk group, contact a doctor or hospital emergency department.
 In a life-threatening situation, always call 112.

 Test does not show whether you have already had coronavirus (COVID-19)